- January 30, 2020

 - The game has some cool ideas, such as a career mode and passenger mode, which show potential.

-- It is easy to play and can be fun for casual gamers who enjoy train simulations.
+- It's easy to play and can be fun for casual gamers or train enthusiasts.

 - The graphics are decent for an early access game, and the controls are easy to learn.

-- The game is plagued with bugs, including issues with passenger AI and performance problems, even on high-end hardware.
+- The game is plagued with bugs, including issues with passenger AI and performance, making it frustrating to play.

-- Train physics are unrealistic, with slow acceleration and a lack of weight for the train carriages.
+- Train physics are unrealistic, with slow acceleration and poor handling, detracting from the simulation experience.

 graphics